San Tropez (song)

 "San Tropez" is the fourth track from the album Meddle by the band Pink Floyd.
 It was written by Roger Waters.

 Writing

 Unlike the other tracks on Meddle, "San Tropez" was not written collaboratively; instead, Roger Waters wrote the piece himself and brought it into the studio already finished.
 It is the only track on Meddle not co-written by David Gilmour.
-This song is about a place called Saint-Tropez, a commune of the Var département in southern France located on the French Riviera.
+The song is about Saint-Tropez, a commune of the Var département in southern France located on the French Riviera.
 The song reflects an idealised vision of what a day in Saint-Tropez might be like.

 Misunderstood lyric

 Throughout the 1970s and beyond, the second-to-last line of lyrics to the song, "Making a date for later by phone", has been persistently misunderstood in Italy, mainly because of Waters' slurred pronunciation ("...fer-lita-pah-fon"), as being "Making a date for Rita Pavone", with a reference to the well-known 1960s Italian pop singer.
 Pavone herself has stated several times, in TV interviews and elsewhere, that she actually believes the line to be about her.